jgreat/puppet-docker/README.md

 ## TODO
   * Add package install and docker daemon config for other OS types (RedHat/CentOS, Debian).
 I want to use the latest packages from docker.com.
-  * Add require docker >= 1.3.1 in provider.
-  * Add facter script to supply docker version for provider.